kovidgoyal/calibre/manual/polish.rst

     from calibre.ebooks.oeb.polish.container import get_container
     container = get_container('Path to book file', tweak_mode=True)

-If you are writing a plugin for the e-book editor, you get the current container for the book being edited like this::
+If you are writing a plugin for the E-book editor, you get the current container for the book being edited like this::

     from calibre.gui2.tweak_book import current_container